Alexisbol/ada-template-website/.ipynb_checkpoints/Beatrice-checkpoint.md

   </ul>
 </div>

 <p>
-Once market-wide risk (VXN) is controlled for, most sectors exhibit volatility sensitivities close to zero, with confidence intervals overlapping zero.
-This suggests that the direction of Fed moves (cuts versus hikes) does not strongly affect sector volatility on its own.
+If most estimates sit close to zero and confidence intervals cross zero, the practical conclusion is that direction is not a robust predictor once broad market risk is accounted for.
+That is often what you expect if the main driver is macro stress rather than the sign of the policy move.
 </p>

+<p><b>Before Fig. 18:</b> We want to test whether large policy moves, regardless of sign, are associated with higher volatility in some sectors.</p>

 <div class="figure-block">
   <div id="fig18" style="width:100%; height:520px;"></div>